meganchang10/HeyPal-Website/README_live_site.md

 For this project, I launched a virtual private web server through Amazon Lightwail.
 I used the Ubuntu computer operating system based on the Linux distribution, and an Apache web server to host my web application, HeyPal.

-You can access the final website at [http://ec2-52-15-196-144.us-east-2.compute.amazonaws.com/].
 HeyPal is a social network that is actually designed to make you more social.
 It suggests fun local activities to you and takes the effort out of event planning.
 HeyPal provides you with awesome ideas, so you can focus on what matters, your pals!
 All you have to do is send the invite.

+You can access the final website at [http://ec2-52-15-196-144.us-east-2.compute.amazonaws.com/].
+The IP Address is 52.15.196.144

 ## Setup